Skip to main content

 • Add test policy

-• Edit external user policy
+• Edit an external user security policy

 • Apply authorization method